saiguru-2005/projects...../Mental health/README.md

-# InnerVerse - Mental Health-Oriented Chatbot with ChatGPT API
+ Mental Health-Oriented Chatbot with ChatGPT API
 Description:
-This repository contains the codebase and resources for a mental health-oriented chatbot developed using the ChatGPT API.
+chatbot developed using the ChatGPT API.
 The chatbot aims to provide support, information, and resources related to mental health queries.
 The project focuses on efficient communication, security, and accuracy.

 Features: